alonmelnikov/MyFoodDetection/README.md

 - iOS/Android device or simulator
 - Google Cloud Vision API access (via Cloud Run endpoint)
 - USDA FoodData Central API key

+### API Key Management

+API keys are managed by Google Secret Manager.
+The application retrieves API keys securely from Google Secret Manager at runtime, ensuring sensitive credentials are not stored in the codebase or environment files.